TobiaszFic/interpreted-programming-language-implementation/README.md

 ```

 # How it works
-Since this is a relatively big project for one person, I built the whole thing to work on simple expressions and then expanded the ability in steps.
+Since this is a relatively big project for me, I first built it to work on simple expressions and then expanded the ability in steps.
+The program consists of a lexer, parser and interpreter.

+The Lexer takes streams of characters as input and outputs a stream of tokens.
+The tokens then go into the parser: a hand-built top-down recursive descent parser with error handling, which then in turn outputs an AST (Abstract Syntax Tree).
+Lastly, the nodes of the AST are visited by the interpreter and executed left-to-right accordingly.

+The output of every program is either a number, being the return value of the last expression executed, or a null character if the last operation return type is null (a function declaration for instance).

-Quick note: the hash symbol ('#') signifies end of file for the shell.
+Quick disclaimer: the hash symbol ('#') signifies end of file for the shell.
 It tells the program when to stop reading user input.

 ## Arithmetic